 Go to Devices > [Your Named Device] > Scan Device.

-After scanning: if your device status is non-compliant with the latest patches, you will see a Needs Attention status.
-If your device status is compliant, then you’re all set.
+After scanning: if the policy status is non-compliant with the latest patches, you will see a Needs Attention status.
+If the policy status associated with your device is compliant, then you’re all set.

 Under Associated Policies, you can choose to run a policy to put your devices in compliance with the latest patch updates.
 Click Run On This Device next to the associated policy.